Rolling Wheel Animation

 PART ONE: CREATE A MOVIE CLIP SYMBOL

 - Create a new graphic called “wheel.”
 Make sure you design it so you can see whether it turns.
+Make sure it’s a Graphic Symbol in your Library.

 - In Menu Bar, go to INSERT > NEW SYMBOL.
 Select MOVIE CLIP SYMBOL, name it “rolling.”